-A run club created by two mum’s in Irlam are encouraging people of all abilities to join in and get fit together.
+A running club created by two mums in Irlam is encouraging people of all abilities to join in and get fit together.

-The KK run club has been set up in July 2024 by Kelly Godiff, 36, and Katie Stephan, 37, with the ambition of promoting health and wellbeing.
+The KK run club was set up in July 2024 by Kelly Godiff, 36, and Katie Stephan, 37, with the ambition of promoting health and wellbeing.

-Katie, who works as a Practice Nurse in Monton set up the club with Kelly, a conveyancing assistant at law firm, use running as a form of self care and to de-stress.
+Katie, who works as a Practice Nurse in Monton, and Kelly, a conveyancer at a law firm, use running as a form of self care and to de-stress.

-Katie continued: “Our main goal is to continue to grow the club and welcome runners of all abilities.
+Katie said: “Our main goal is to continue to grow the club and welcome runners of all abilities.

 “We’d like to promote health and fitness in the community, organise regular events or races, and eventually work towards offering different training programmes.